arpitbbhayani/articles/blogs/decipher-repeated-key-xor.md

 Encryption is a process of encoding messages such that it can only be read and understood by the intended parties.
 The process of extracting the original message from an encrypted one is called Decryption.
 Encryption usually scrambles the original message using a key, called the encryption key, that the involved parties agree on.

-In the previous essay, we went through the [Single-key XOR cipher](https://arpitbhayani.me/blogs/decipher-single-xor) and found a way to decipher it without having any knowledge of the encryption key.
+In the previous essay, we went through the [Single-byte XOR cipher](https://arpitbhayani.me/blogs/decipher-single-xor) and found a way to decipher it without having any knowledge of the encryption key.
 In this essay, we find how to break a [Repeating-key XOR cipher](https://en.wikipedia.org/wiki/XOR_cipher) with variable key length.
 The problem statement, defined above, is based on [Cryptopals Set 1 Challenge 6](https://cryptopals.com/sets/1/challenges/6).

 # Repeating-key XOR Cipher

-The Repeating-key XOR cipher algorithm works with an encryption key, having no constraint on length of the encryption key, which makes it much stronger than a Single-byte XOR Cipher, where the encryption key length was restricted to a single byte.
+The Repeating-key XOR cipher algorithm works with an encryption key with no constraint on its length, which makes it much stronger than a Single-byte XOR Cipher, where the encryption key length was restricted to a single byte.

 ## Encryption